NataliiaTur/harmoniq-app-frontend/README.md

-Harmoniq - Educational Content Platform
+Harmoniq - Content Sharing Platform

+# Analytics System (Individual Feature)
+Custom analytics implementation developed independently after team project completion (alternative to Google Analytics):

+User session tracking with browser fingerprinting Automatic event tracking (page views, scrolling, time on page) Manual event tracking for specific actions (favorites, subscriptions, article views) UTM parameter support for campaign tracking Privacy-focused approach with anonymous data collection Visual dashboard with charts and metrics

-A modern web application for sharing and discovering educational articles.
+A modern web application for creating, sharing, and discovering articles on any topic.
 Built with React, Redux, and Vite.
 Team project with individual post-development enhancement.
 Features
 For All Users

-Browse articles by categories and filters (popular, latest, etc.)
-Search and discover content creators
+Browse articles on diverse topics from various authors Search and discover content creators
 Responsive design for mobile and desktop
 Real-time article preview with syntax highlighting Save articles to favorites
+Subscribe to favorite authors

 For Content Creators

-Create and edit articles with rich text editor
+Create and publish articles on any topic
+Rich text editor for content creation
 Upload and manage article images via Cloudinary
 Track content performance with built-in analytics dashboard: